Views:

 STEP 2: INSERTING COMPONENTS

-There are seven different components: Chart, List, Web Resource, Timeline, Iframe, Power BI Tile, and Assistant.
+There are six different components: Chart, List, Web Resource, Timeline, Iframe, and Assistant.
+The components that are used most frequently in akoyaGO dashboards are Charts and Lists (aka Views.)

 Graphical user interface, application, Word